 Healthy Hot Chocolate

-Calorie-laden beverages account for half of the calories we consume from snacks.
-(24)
+Calorie-laden beverages account for a substantial portion of the calories we consume from snacks.

-A Starbucks vanilla frappuccino contains a jaw-dropping 430 calories.
-(25)
+A Starbucks vanilla frappuccino slides down easily, yet contains a jaw-dropping 400 calories.

 You can see how easy it would be to drink yourself fat.

 Here’s our healthy, guilt-free version of hot chocolate.

 Put 1 cup of milk in a small pan.